learn-academy-2022-bravo/week-1-assessment-VMMarin/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: HOF's operate on or within other functions

-2. Jest:
+2. Jest: Jest is a code testing framework

-3. Objects:
+3. Objects: Collection of key-value properties - can be string, number, array, function

-4. Method:
+4. Method: Action that can be performed on object

-5. Classes:
+5. Classes: Spceial function - template for creating objects